robenkleene/design-references/photoshop/photoshop-3d.md

 - `⇧⌥⌘R`: Render

+## Changing the Source

+If you've already created a 3D extrusion, and you want to edit the source layer: In the 3D panel, select the layer for the extrusion, then, in the properties panel, under the `Mesh` tab, choose `Edit Source`.

 ## Text

 To edit 3D text, select the text in the 3D panel and then click `Edit Source`.